VigilCiph3r/VigilCiph3r.github.io/README.md

-# CyberSecurity and Information Security Analyst
+# Cybersecurity and Information Security Analyst

 ###  SUMMARY OF WORK EXPERIENCE
 I am a Seasoned Cybersecurity Professional with 3 years of proven expertise in Incident Response, Vulnerability Management,